ashkanmy/Insight-Gallery/README.md

 # Welcome to my homepage.
-(Under weekly update . . . !)
+(Under update . . . !)
-Here, I mostly write my opensource activities and explain the projects that I do.
+Here, I mostly write my activities and explain the projects that I do.